-Christian Living classes, daily Compass Checks, Bible Q&A sessions, and group Bible games and activities—facilitated by the ministerial staff—help give a solid base of biblical instruction as well as discussion of the annual camp theme.
+Christian Living classes, daily Compass Checks, Bible Q&A sessions, and group Bible games and activities—facilitated by the ministerial staff—help give a solid base of biblical instruction as well as discussion of the yearly camp theme.
 Additionally, campers and staff are given the opportunity to sing in the choir during Sabbath services.

 All of this takes place in Fort Worth, Texas, on a beautiful 300-plus-acre country property amid the rolling North Texas hills.
-Large oaks and sycamore trees provide lots of shade, which is nice to have even though we schedule most of the active outdoor activities in the morning and the indoor and water activities in the afternoon
+Large oaks and sycamore trees provide lots of shade, which is nice to have, even though we schedule most of the active outdoor activities in the morning and the indoor and water activities in the afternoon

-Dates and times for transportation arrival and departure:
+Dates and times for transportation arrival and departure

-Andy Burnett, CYC – Carter
+Andy Burnett, Camp Carter

 203 Applewood Ct

 McKinney, TX 75071-3429

 12 to 19